* Spot gold may fall towards $1,264 - analyst

 * Silver hits 5-month low

-* Palladium down 19% since scaling record peak in March (Updates prices, adds quote)
+* Palladium down 19% from record peak in March

-Spot gold fell 0.8% on Thursday, its biggest one-day percentage decline in a month after risk sentiment improved.
+Spot gold fell 0.8% on Thursday, its biggest one-day percentage decline since April, as investors became a little more receptive to taking on risk following strong economic data from the United States.

-Meanwhile, Thursday’s fall in gold prices have worsened the technical picture for the metal.
+Meanwhile, Thursday’s sharp fall has dented the technical picture for the metal.

 Spot gold may break a support at $1,283 per ounce, and fall towards the next support at $1,264, according to Reuters technical analyst Wang Tao.